jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 1. What is the command to clone a copy of the textbook code into your Documents folder (if you have already done this in Lab 5 no need to repeat this step, just answer the question).
 1. Issue the command to `cd` into the `Linux-Text-Book-Part-I` directory.
 Type the command that will list every file in this directory that ends with `.sh`
 1. Type the command to do a *long listing* of Chapters-02, 04, 06, and 08 only
 1. Type the command that will copy the file `Chapter-02/chapter-02.md` into the your home directory, then list the content of your home directory.
-Use the meta-character needed to execute the proceeding commands only if the previous command is true and place all these commands into one single line
+Use the meta-characters needed to execute the proceeding commands only if the previous command is true and place all these commands into one single line
-1. In your home directory, using the meta-character, create these two series of files: ubuntu10.txt - ubuntu15.txt and redhat10.txt - redhat15.txt.
+1. In your home directory, using the meta-character, create these two series of files: homework10.txt - homework15.txt and account10.txt - account15.txt.
 Create each series using a single command
-1. In your home directory, using the meta-character, issue a command to list only the ubuntu10.txt - ubuntu15.txt files
+1. In your home directory, using the meta-character, issue a command to list only the homework10.txt - homework15.txt files
 1. In your home directory, using the meta-character, create the directories named: debian10, debian11, and debian12 with a single command
 1. In your home directory, using the meta-character, delete the directories named debian10, debian11, and debian12 with a single command
 1. In your home directory redirect the output of the `date` command into a file named: **today.txt**
 1. In your home directory append the output of the `date +%m%d%Y` command to the file **today.txt** and display the content - you should see two formatted date entries
+1. In your home directory, in a single command using **pipes** append the `date +%m%d%Y` and the last ten lines of the error log to the file today.txt
-1. Create a shell variable named `UT`, assign the contents of the command ```uptime``` to `UT` and print a string to the screen with its value and with a string stating, "The system has been up for: " and then the value of UT.
+1. Create a shell variable named `UT`, assign the contents of the command `uptime` to `UT` and print a string to the screen with its value and with a string stating, "The system has been up for: " and then the value of UT.
 1. Using an Ubuntu Desktop system, execute the following commands: ```sudo apt-get update 1>/tmp/01.out 2>/tmp/01.err``` ```sudo apt-get -y install nginx 1>/tmp/02.out 2>/tmp/02.err``` and ```sudo systemctl start nginx 1>/tmp/03.out 2>/tmp/03.err```.
 Issue the command to list the contents of the `/tmp` directory.
 1. What would be the command to modify the previous questions code to redirect both standard out and standard error to a single file.
 1. Issue the command: `sudo apt install nginx123` redirecting the standard out and standard error to a single file, what is the output of standard error?
-1. Display the contents of the \*.out files using a meta-character in one command and pipe the output to the ```less``` command
-1. Display the contents of the \*.err files using a meta-character in one command and pipe its output to the ```less``` command.
 1. Type the command ```ls -l /topsecret``` and redirect both standard out and standard error to a file named: `/tmp/out-and-error.txt`
 1. You will find a file named `hosts.deny` located in the directory `files` > `Chapter-06` of the download of the textbook.
 It contains a list of IP addresses - what command would you use to count ONLY the number of lines in the file?
 1. Using the `error.log` file located in the directory `files` > `Chapter-06` - what command would you use to count only unique lines and to display their count and only if there is more than 1 occurrence?